I tried every recruiting tool out there—here are the best in 2026

 We rated each platform 1–5 across five dimensions most relevant to small business hiring teams.

-What it does: Truffle replaces the phone screen with async video interviews and three structured talent assessments.
-Candidates receive a link, record answers on their own time, and complete assessments: Personality (based on validated Big Five / IPIP research), Situational Judgment (measures alignment between candidate approach and employer preferences — proprietary, not a validated psychometric instrument), and Environment Fit (surfaces preference alignment based on realistic job preview principles — proprietary, not a validated instrument).
+What it does: Truffle is a candidate screening platform that combines resume screening, one-way video interviews, and talent assessments.
+Use any on its own or combine them as needed.
+Candidates receive a link, record answers on their own time, and complete assessments: Personality (based on validated Big Five / IPIP research), Situational Judgment (measures alignment between candidate approach and employer preferences; proprietary, not a validated psychometric instrument), and Environment Fit (surfaces preference alignment based on realistic job preview principles; proprietary, not a validated instrument).

-Where Truffle wins: Speed-to-signal when applicant volume outpaces your team's capacity.
-In our testing, a hiring manager went from job description to live screening link in under 15 minutes, and could review a completed candidate in roughly 2 minutes.
-The flat-rate pricing ($99/mo annual, unlimited users) means costs don't spike when you add hiring managers to the review process — which matters for small teams where multiple people weigh in on hires.
+Where Truffle wins: Speed-to-signal when applicant volume outpaces your team’s capacity.
+In our testing, a recruiting leader went from position description to live screening link in under 15 minutes, and could review a completed candidate in roughly 2 minutes.
+The flat-rate pricing ($99/mo annual, unlimited users) means costs don’t spike when you add team members to the review process, which matters for small teams where multiple people weigh in on hires.

-Best for: Growing companies hiring across departments — sales, support, operations, healthcare, retail — where phone screens consume more time than the team can spare.
+Best for: Recruiting leaders hiring across departments (sales, support, operations, healthcare, retail) where phone screens consume more time than the team can spare.
 Especially strong for roles with high applicant volume.

 Where Workable wins: Breadth at a mid-market price point.
 For small teams that want posting, sourcing, pipeline management, video interviews, and basic candidate evaluation without juggling multiple vendors, Workable covers more ground than most competitors in this list.
 The AI job description tools help teams that aren’t experienced recruiters write more effective postings.